MoldyMacaroniX/gd-website/src/info-pages/how-to-post-an-article.md

 So, you want to post an article on our website...
 Great!
 This page will explain to you how to do so and the process required.

+# File Format

+You can submit an article as a text file, Google Doc, Word file, or markdown file.
+You can also submit it as a PDF but that is not preferred.

 # Standards

 The standards for what we look for in articles are important, so [please give them a read](/article-standards/)!
 If your article does not meet these standards, we might not be able to work with it.

+# Profile

+If you are submitting an article for the first time, we will need to make you a profile.
+This can be done through [this form](https://forms.gle/NheeMPDKNt96L7dp7), where you will need to provide the following

+* An author ID used in the URL to your profile.
+This **cannot** be changed and you will need to **remember** it.
+* The username that you want your article to be published under.
+* A link to your profile picture that will be displayed next to your username.
+For more information with handling image links, see [working with images](/working-with-images/).
+* A short one sentence bio (optional).
+* Your YouTube (optional).
+* Your Twitch (optional).
+* Your Twitter (optional).
+* Your Discord server code (optional).
+* Your in-game username (optional).

+You will need to remember your author ID when you submit an article, so do not forget it!
+Write it down somewhere you will remember.

+Note that you will not have a physical profile on this website until you have at least one published article.

 # Submit An Article